Deadline: March 15th

 - Provide students with mentorship opportunities from an impressive roster of neuroscience researchers, including Keith L. Black, MD, neurosurgeon and chair of the Department of Neurosurgery at Cedars-Sinai.

 - Help students develop key relationships with fellow medical students, scientists and healthcare providers, which will contribute to their career development and professional success.

 - Give students the chance to submit their own research findings to national meetings and present if accepted.

-Scholarship and Research Opportunities for Students Attending an HBCU
+Scholarship and Research Opportunities

 As a nonprofit academic health organization, Cedars-Sinai is dedicated to ensuring that the future of healthcare is in good hands.
 The Ray Charles Foundation Scholars Fund in Neurosurgery was established in an effort to minimize racial and economic disparities in neuroscience research.
 The program recognizes Cedars-Sinai’s ongoing commitment to building and sustaining excellence in its diverse academic and medical community by inviting students from diverse and underrepresented backgrounds to apply for a medical academic scholarship.